 Working with the Label View

-SF Symbols is a collection of over 1500 scalable vector drawings available for use when developing apps for Apple platforms and designed to complement Apple’s San Francisco system font.
+SF Symbols is a collection of thousands of scalable vector drawings for use when developing apps for Apple platforms and designed to complement Apple’s San Francisco system font.

 The following is an example of the Label view using an SF Symbol together with a font() modifier to increase the size of the icon and text: